Identifying weak values with intrinsic dynamical properties in Modal theories: Intrinsic dynamical properties in Modal theories

-Modal quantum mechanics define a quantum system by the \textit{guiding state} $|\psi(t) \rangle$, which is the standard solution of the Schr\"{o}dinger equation, plus an additional \textit{property state} $|g^i(t)\rangle$ that specifies the value $g^i(t)$ of the property $G$ for a given $i$-th experiment at time $t$.
-Thus, when the system is not coupled to any measurement apparatus, and hence there is no quantum backaction, the value $g^i(t)$ defines an intrinsic property of the quantum system.
-Obviously, when the property $G$ is projectively measured at a given time $t$ for a given experiment $i$, one obtains the value $g^i(t)$, which coincides with an eigenvalue $g^i$ (i.e., $\hat G |g^i\rangle = g^i|g^i\rangle$) of the operator $\hat G$.
-The well-known empirical uncertainty of quantum experiments is then recovered by assuming that an ensemble of identically prepared experiments are all associated to the same \textit{guiding state} $|\psi(t) \rangle$, but to different \textit{property states} $|g^i(t)\rangle$.
-A modal theory is empirically equivalent to Orthodox quantum mechanics if the probability density distribution of the property $G$ at time $t$ satisfies Born law.
-A mathemathical way of expressing this important conditions (when integrals are involved) is $|\psi(g,t)|^2 = \lim_{N\to\infty} \frac{1}{M}\sum_{i=1}^N \delta(g-g^i(t))$.
-Then, the ensemble value of $G$ provided by the modal theory from different identically-prepared experiments reads:
+The quantum state in a Modal theory is thus defined not only by $|\psi(t) \rangle$, but also by $g^i(t)$ that is also referred to as the \textit{ontic} variable (as will be seen later, the superindex $i$ refers to a specific experiment).
+Thus, when the system is not coupled to a measuring apparatus, and hence there is no possible quantum backaction, the value $g^i(t)$ defines an intrinsic property of the quantum system.
+In this sense, Modal theories open the path for defining \textit{intrinsic dynamical properties} at the ontological level.
+Note that Modal interpretations do not reject the existence of projective measurements.
+In fact, the outcome of a projective measurement in Orthodox quantum mechanics is identical to the outcome of the same projective measurement performed within any Modal theory (otherwise Orthodox and Modal theories would be empirically distinguishable, which is not the case).
+When a property $G$ is projectively measured at a given time $t$ (for a given experiment $i$), one obtains the value $g^i(t)$, which obviously will coincide with a particular eigenvalue of the operator $\hat G$.
+Quantum uncertainty is then recovered by an ensemble of $N$ identically prepared experiments that are all associated to the same \textit{guiding state} $|\psi(t) \rangle$ but to different \textit{property states} $|g^i(t)\rangle$.
+Consequently, Modal theories are empirically equivalent to Orthodox quantum mechanics because the probability density distribution of the property $G$ at time $t$ always satisfies Born's law.
+A mathematical way of expressing this condition is $|\psi(g,t)|^2 = \lim_{N\to\infty} \frac{1}{N}\sum_{i=1}^N \delta(g-g^i(t))$ (where $\delta$ plays the role of a Kronecker or a Dirac delta depending on whether integrals over $g$ are involved or not).
+Then, the ensemble value of $G$ provided by the Modal theory from different identically-prepared experiments reads:

 where for the case of a (partially) discrete spectrum the integral should be interpreted as a Stieltjes one.
+That is, \eref{modal1} states that the expectation value of a property $G$ is identical in Modal, $\langle {G}\rangle_M$, and Orthodox quantum mechanics, $\langle \hat{G}\rangle$.
+In this sense, we say that static intrinsic properties are 'unproblematic' within the Orthodox theory.